hmarrochio/Machine-Learning-and-the-Stock-Market/README.md

 This clustering analysis was done by denoising the correlation matrix.
 In Jupyter Notebook 3, we show that under similar circumstances, the clustering algorithm did not perform as well if the original data was not denoised.
 Despite similar sillhoutte score, the clusters generate a few classes with two many industries joined, as well as some classes almost empty - one of them only had `Google` stocks.
 So at least as a first impression, it seems that denoising was a useful technique for clustering.

-### Forecasting Time Series - Preliminary Analysis
+### Forecasting Time Series - Preliminary Analysis (Notebook 4)

 In this section we present some preliminary results from time series analysis.
 We evaluate naive forecasting, ARIMA and Recurrent Neural Networks (RNN).
 The metric I am using to evaluate model performance is Mean Squared Error with the test data.
 We divide the training data into 2 years of trading, and the test as 4 months.

 We test both `Log-Return` and `Adj Close` (price) for prediction, but here I will focus on showing the results for the price.
+For Naive forecasting, we only use the average value of the training data as a predictor.
+We refer the reader to notebook 4 for more details.

+Consider the prediction for the ARIMA below.
+We see that there is overfitting, but there is some trend being predicted correctly far into the future.
+For the next Sprint, I plan to investigate how to improve the ARIMA predictions, including rolling window and next day prediction only.

 ![ArimaAll](https://drive.google.com/uc?export=view&id=1zGYA8FuDwPI9lSYMKI3lJ844NyRlCbIT)

+Next, we used a simple RNN architecture, with `ReLU` activation functions, more detials in notebook 4.
+We used rolling window of 40 data points for training and prediction.
+We could train the RNN with more parameters and for longer in order to decrease MSE for the model if predicting only the _next data point_, but since I also wanted to forecast further into the future, I tried to attenuate overfitting.
+Notice that the model only _"learns"_ using the training data, but for forecasting I used the test data at point $i$ to predict $i+1$.

 ![RNNAll](https://drive.google.com/uc?export=view&id=1xCgGa6KosnKgpQq7oX0Rkazbz52t-lkg)

+If we were to only use the predictions themselves to forecast further into the future, the model performs similarly to ARIMA.
+Notice that despite the RNN being exactly the same (with the same weights and only access to training data for training), the forecasting here never sees any of the test data, which explains why it performs much worse.
+Just in order to differentiate the forecasting method, I called this result __RNN*__.

 ![RNNStar](https://drive.google.com/uc?export=view&id=1abIZwp4jQh3bGkl1KQJgejRxGVNbxJYd)

-The summary of the results so far is:
+In the following table we find a summary of the results so far, as well as the next experiments I want to perform.
+I also want to explore better the nuances between forecasting the time series into the test data discussed earlier.

 | Model       |  Parameters           | MSE        |
 |:-----------:|:---------------------:|:----------:|